mortar-works/mortar-website/src/site/use-cases/progress-online-for-east-riding.md

 pageImage: hc-01.png
 homepageImage: hc-01.png
 description: |-
-   East Riding of Yorkshire and the Humber and Yorkshire Integrated Care Board are using the Digital Inclusion Triage Tool to deliver their digital inclusion campaign Progress Online.
-The tool enables them to coordination their service provider network and local offer across the region, giving their front-line service staff the ability to assess the needs of their customers and support them in accessing appropriate local and national inclusion resources.
+   Progress Online is the digital inclusion initiative for Humber and Yorkshire.
+Using a customised version of our Digital Inclusion Triage Tool 168 Town & Parish Councils are building service provider networks, assessing the needs of residents and referring them to appropriate digital inclusion resources.

 order: 5
 ---